Fleshgrinder/melaniegruber.de/src/projects/2012-03--magic-of-the-otherworld/magic-of-the-otherworld.md

 I modeled an old sailing ship for this fulldome show in Autodesk 3ds Max at
 <a href="http://www.northdocks.com" href-lang="de" target="_blank">Northdocks</a>.
 This was my first big modeling project.
 I researched a lot of references for the look of the ship, and the cordage of the masts and sails.
-Further, I also textured and shaded the model using Vray.
+Further, I also textured and shaded the model using V-Ray.
 Finally, I made a cloth simulation for the sails blowing in the wind.

 ## Project Summary